Find a balance.

 Perhaps you can find a way to either cut down the number of times you do this weekly activity or just get rid of it so that you can spend that time meeting new prospective dates.

-You will have to take an honest look at your life.
+Have an analytical look at your life.

 Are there areas where you can cut out a half hour or more from the activity or task?